 FAQs

-Yes, you can use red, fingerling, small white potatoes, or regular-sized potatoes cut into smaller chucks.
-But, it's important to keep in mind that certain types of potatoes can give slightly different textures and cooking times may vary.
+Yes, you can use red, fingerling, small white potatoes, or regular-sized potatoes cut into smaller chunks.
+But, it's important to know that certain types of potatoes can give slightly different textures and cooking times may vary.

 Remember 3 things 1) Use paper towels to pat them dry thoroughly to remove any excess moisture; 2) When placing your potatoes in a single layer onto your baking sheet, do not crowd the pan; 3) Preheat your oven.

-This dish is very versatile and the good news is that you can experiment and get creative using seasonings that compliment each other.
-You can use everyday seasonings like garlic powder, onion power, and dried herbs.
-Ranch flavored roasted potatoes would be a good one or Italian roasted potatoes.
+This dish is very versatile and the good news is that you can experiment and get creative using seasonings that complement each other.
+You can use everyday seasonings like garlic powder, onion powder, and dried herbs.
+Ranch-flavored roasted potatoes would be a good one or Italian roasted potatoes.

 📖 Recipe